lehner/eigen-comp/README.md

   in the original single precision and use fixed precision for the bulk of the data.

-Combining these ideas achieves a 85% reduction in size for RBC/UKQCD's 48^3 eigenvectors and 92% reduction in size for RBC/UKQCD's 64^3 eigenvectors.
+Combining these ideas achieves a 85% reduction in size for RBC/UKQCD's 48^3 eigenvectors and 92% reduction in size for RBC/UKQCD's 64^3 eigenvectors with acceptable precision for both CG and exact all-to-all low-mode reconstruction.

 # Contributors
 * Chulwoo Jung